grnisha/apim-rbac-roles/README.md

         "managementEndpointUrl": "<URL>"
       }
    ```
-Store the output JSON as the value of a GitHub Actions secret named 'AZURE_CREDENTIALS'
+Store the output JSON as the value of a GitHub Actions secret.
+This is the credential used to deploy to Azure.

 ## Step 3